-This blog post started out as EPP essentials, but truthfully, these are items I use frequently for both foundation AND paper piecing!!
+This blog post started out as English paper piecing essentials, but truthfully, these are items I use frequently for both foundation AND English paper piecing!!
+If you are here for the foundation paper piecing essentials, they are here!!
+Perhaps you’ll be inspired to pick up English paper piecing as well!

 My second was a hard sided pouch for a rotary cutter.
 It wasn’t bad….but it was a little too small.

-Here are the things I love and use in my pouch.
-I buy most of my EPP stuff on Amazon, I have linked to the sellers I’ve purchased from, and had great experiences with.
+Here are the things I love for English and foundation paper piecing.
+For the products on Amazon, I have linked to the sellers I’ve purchased from, and had great experiences with.
 I purchase on Amazon, because even though I live in a large city…there isn’t a quilt shop nearby.
 Plus, if you are on the road, you can have Amazon items shipped right to the hotel or the campground!
 Note: these are affiliate links.
 I earn a few pennies if you purchase using these links.
 But these are the actual items I have and use.
 I’m not recommending something I don’t already love and use.

 I adore these needles for EPP!!!